CodiumTeam/terraform-examples/README.md

 A collection of simple Terraform examples to highlight the core concepts of Terraform using the AWS provider.
 All the examples deploy a simple EC2 Ubuntu instance.

-You may need to configure access to AWS, by installing AWS CLI and runing `aws config`.
+You may need to configure access to AWS, by installing AWS CLI and running `aws config`.
 The examples can be simply run doing:

 ```bash
 terraform init